mmmattmorris/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-04-CreatingShortcutAndScreen.md

 export const screens = extension.screens;
 ```

-On the other hand, `app/extension.js` file is managed by CLI and you should not change it.
-When creating screens, CLI writes their location in the `app/extension.js` which are exported in `app/index.js`.
+Since `app/extension.js` is managed by the CLI, we shouldn't have to change it.
+When creating a screen, the CLI writes the screen's location in `app/extension.js`, which is then exported into `app/index.js`.

 Upload your extension: